YuanXun9834/SG_Routing_UI_LinYuanXun/docs/User_Stories/User_Stories.md

 ### Acceptance Criteria

+1. A location search field is available in the Blockage Management section
+2. Users can search for blockage locations by name using OpenStreetMap geocoding
+3. Search results appear in a dropdown with full address and location type
+4. Selecting a search result automatically sets the blockage location coordinates
-1. A "📍 Choose Location on Map" button is available in the Blockage Management section
+5. A "📍 Choose Location on Map" button is available as an alternative to search
-2. Clicking the button activates location selection mode
+6. Clicking the button activates location selection mode
-3. A yellow prompt appears: "📍 Click on the map to choose blockage location"
+7. A yellow prompt appears: "📍 Click on the map to choose blockage location"
-4. Users click anywhere on the map to select the blockage location
+8. Users click anywhere on the map to select the blockage location
-5. After selecting location, a green confirmation shows the selected coordinates
+9. After selecting location (via search or map click), a green confirmation shows the selected coordinates
-6. Input fields appear for:
+10. Input fields appear for:
     - Blockage name (required)
     - Description (optional)
     - Radius in meters (default: 200)
-7. An "Add Blockage" button becomes available after location is selected
+11. An "Add Blockage" button becomes available after location is selected
-8. The button is disabled if the blockage name is empty or the server is not ready
+12. The button is disabled if the blockage name is empty or the server is not ready
-9. When the button is clicked, the blockage is sent to the backend
+13. When the button is clicked, the blockage is sent to the backend
-10. Upon successful addition, a success message is displayed
+14. Upon successful addition, a success message is displayed
-11. The blockage list is automatically refreshed to show the new blockage
+15. The blockage list is automatically refreshed to show the new blockage
-12. The new blockage appears on the map immediately with an orange marker
+16. The new blockage appears on the map immediately with an orange marker
-13. If addition fails, an error message is displayed
+17. If addition fails, an error message is displayed
-14. Input fields are cleared after successful addition
+18. Input fields are cleared after successful addition
-15. Location selection can be cancelled by clicking the button again
+19. Location selection can be cancelled by clicking the button again

 ---